gabe0815/brew-o-matic/README.md

 ### Manual
 Instead of running a predefined recipe, you can also manually enter a setpoint and a timer duration.
-Furhermore, you havek  the option to engage the thermostat and let it control temperature.
+Furthermore, you have  the option to engage the thermostat and let it control temperature.
-If the thermostat is not engaded, you can manually control the heater state with the switch.
+If the thermostat is not engaged, you can manually control the heater state with the switch.

 ![UI manual tab][manualTab]